Awadesh365/Food-order-php-mysql/README.md

 4. Push your changes to your forked repository.

-5. Submit a pull request to the original repository with a clear description of your changes.
+5. Submit a pull request to the original repository.